-New Year resolutions often fail because we aim too high, we’re not realistic about what’s really doable, or we commit only because society tells us to change.
-We treat the resolutions in an “all or nothing” way, which means that the first time we fail, we will often give up.
-The key to keeping resolutions, or new habits, is to:
+It’s a new year and for most people that means new resolutions.
+Health resolutions often fail because we aim too high, we’re not realistic about what’s really doable, or we commit only because society tells us to change.
+We treat the resolutions in an “all or nothing” way, which means that the first time we fail, we often give up.
+The key to keeping resolutions or new habits is to:

 - Be specific when identifying new habits or goals

 - Allow the habit adequate time to become a regular and comfortable part of your life (21 days or more)